Gizra/Gizra-Way-Book/approach_data_structure_task.md

-# Approaching a Task - determining a website's technical structure
+# How to approach a new task, and its underlying data structure

 When you need to deal with new task, sometimes things seem confusing and even a simple task may be overwhelming because you don’t know from where to start.